 He glanced at her, and realized that she was trying to activate an anto script.
 “Not at all.
 Just think about how you push magic out of your hands.
 Use that same technique, but divert the magic to your feet.”

 Anina was used to the trickling of magic down her arms as if she were born with pathways carved in them.
 She couldn’t feel other routes in her body that she could divert the magic to.
 Even so, Anina spent some time tapping into her pool of magic, and trying to direct it to her legs.
 She didn’t succeed, but she kept trying until she got a headache.

 Their ride on the tributary continued without any incident.
-For food, they caught fish or collected wild berries by the riverbank.
+For food, they caught fish or collected mangosteen by the riverbank.
 A couple of times, a boat passed by them, but the riders didn’t pay them any attention.
 When night came, they pulled the raft to dry ground, and slept near the water like they had the previous night.
 Late the next day, they finally arrived at the junction between the tributary and Kunting River.

-Kunting was named for the way it cut through the large island that housed the Kingdom of Dayung and the Unconquered Lands.
+Kunting was named for the way it cut through the large island that housed the kingdom of Dayung and the Unconquered Lands.
 At this part, the island narrowed to a conservative width, with Katam tucked between the river to its west and the mountains to its east.

 Anina was not surprised to find almost a dozen boats on the major river.
 They varied in size, from small passenger boats that held families, to a large trading boat heaped high with crates of merchandise.
 There were also multiple rafts like the one that she and Sano were riding.

 Along the bank on their side of the river were vendors sitting on faded blankets or worn-out mats.
 They sold rice cakes, fruits, and spiced drinks.
 There weren’t many vendors, and even their wares looked halfhearted compared to the similar line-up on the Gilan side of the river.
 On that side, Anina could see sturdy stalls and colourful sheets.